Vince Aletti: Music industry

-Aletti was a contributing writer for Rolling Stone from 1970 to 1989.
-He was the first person to write about disco in an article published by the magazine in 1973.
 He also wrote a weekly column about disco for the music trade magazine Record World (1974–1979), and reported about early clubs like David Mancuso's The Loft for The Village Voice in the late 1970s and 1980s.
 Aletti was a senior editor at The Village Voice for nearly 20 years until leaving in early 2005.

 Aletti worked with New York deejay Ritchie Rivera to curate a double-album disco compilation for Polydor Records, which released it in 1978 as Steppin' Out: Disco's Greatest Hits.
 Music critic Robert Christgau found it superior to Casablanca Records' Get Down and Boogie and Marlin's Disco Party, writing in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Although local talent (Joe Simon, the Fatback Band) is represented, I find the spacey, lush-but-cool Euro-disco that predominates even more enticing, no doubt because the filler in which such music is usually swamped has been eliminated.
 New discoveries include the Chakachas' legendary 'Jungle Fever' and 'Running Away' by Roy Ayers, ordinarily the emptiest of 'jazz' pianists.
 This is disco the way it should be heard—as pure dance music, complete with risky changes."

 In 1979 and 1980, Aletti also worked as the A&R Rep for Ray Caviano’s RFC Records.